beargleng/beargleng.github.io/_publications/2025-05-05-mir-lmi-timing.md

 ---
 ## Summary

-The severity of tropical-cyclone-related hazards is closely linked to the intensity that a storm ultimately attains, and lifetime maximum intensity (LMI) is a key metric for characterizing TC intensity.
+The severity of tropical cyclone (TC) related hazards is closely linked to the intensity that a storm ultimately attains, and lifetime maximum intensity (LMI) is a key metric for characterizing TC intensity.
 Previous studies have mainly focused on the maximum intensity that TCs may potentially reach, whereas the timing of reaching LMI has received less attention.
-Based on an intensification-rate equation derived from a time-dependent simplified energetically based dynamical system, this study shows that the maximum intensification rate (MIR) typically occurs within 36 hours before LMI.
-This conclusion is supported by both numerical simulations and observational best-track analyses.
+Based on an intensification rate (IR) equation derived from a time dependent simplified energetically based dynamical system (EBDS), this study shows that the maximum intensification rate (MIR) typically occurs within 36 hours before LMI.
+This conclusion is supported by both numerical simulations and observational best-track dataset.

 <figure>
   <img src="/images/publications/mir-lmi/fig1.png" alt="Timing difference between MIR and LMI as a function of MPI and initial intensity" style="width:100%; max-width:850px;">
   <figcaption><strong>Figure 1.</strong> Timing difference between the maximum intensification rate and lifetime maximum intensity as a function of maximum potential intensity and initial intensity. (a) Analytical solution; (b) numerical solution.</figcaption>
 </figure>

-By nondimensionalizing and solving the time-dependent TC intensification-rate equation, this study obtains a theoretical relationship between the timing of MIR and LMI:
+By nondimensionalizing and solving the time dependent TC IR equation, this study obtains a theoretical relationship between the timing of MIR and LMI:

 $$
 \Delta t = \frac{\Delta t^*}{\kappa V_{\mathrm{MPI}}}